fortiema/mattfortier/content/nvidia-cuda-tensorflow-fedora-guide.md

 Fedora 25 has support for the packages directly in Gnome Software, so this can make your life even easier if you wish to go that route.

-## Packages Installation
+## 2. Install Necessary Packages

 One of the big diffenrences in Negativo17's repository is that packages and subpackages are better separated.
 This means you have more granular control over which librairies/drivers you install.
-For more info you can refer to the repository explanation page [here](http://negativo17.org/nvidia-driver/).
+For more info, and if you have specefic needs in terms of packages you want/need, you can refer to the repository explanation page [here](http://negativo17.org/nvidia-driver/).

 Although you could install every package in a single command, I prefer to install the CUDA libraries first, and then install all the drivers and utilities.